skymethod/livewire-web/content/posts/libsyn-stats-visualized.md

 Special thanks goes out to [Nathan Gathright](https://twitter.com/NathanG), who gave us the idea of relistening to all of these episodes in the first place.

 ---
-*Updated 2022-11-30, with latest median and mean data as of Episode 232 (live recording).*
+*Updated 2022-11-30, with latest median and mean data as of [Episode 232](https://thefeed.libsyn.com/232-podcast-artwork-breakdown-and-podcaster-tips-for-leaving-twitter).*

 *Updated 2022-11-15, with latest country and user agent data as of [Episode 231](https://thefeed.libsyn.com/231-studio-connect-and-the-great-twitter-migration).*